Jianan-Li/Bus-Stop-Kiosk/README.md

 # Bus-Stop-Kiosk

-Click <a href="http://www.jianan.li/bus-stop-kiosk">here</a> for more detaial on this project.
+Click <a href="http://www.jianan.li/bus-stop-kiosk">here</a> for more detail on this project.